cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 [
   {
-    "uitpasNumber": "0560002524314",
-    "tarrifId": "SOCIALTARIFF",
-    "eventId": "31e926e2-a35f-11eb-bcbc-0242ac130002",
     "regularPrice": 10,
     "regularPriceLabel": "Base tariff", # Optional
-    "numberOfTickets": 1 # Optional
+    "tariff": {
+      "id": "SOCIALTARIFF"
+    },
+    "eventId": "5a0967f9-cc06-4c3c-9206-30481a767434",
+    "uitpasNumber": "0900000672312"
   }
 ]
 ```

+Have a look at the [test dataset](https://publiq.stoplight.io/docs/authentication/docs/test-dataset) for more sample passholders or events.

-As you can see, you can include multiple ticket sale registrations at once.
+As you can see, you can also include multiple ticket sale registrations at once.
+Read more about this in the [registering multiple ticket sales at once](https://publiq.stoplight.io/docs/authentication/docs/registering-ticket-sales-multiple) mini guide.

 This can be helpful when you want to provide your passholders a way to buy multiple tickets at once.

 For more information about each property, see the documentation for the [POST /ticket-sales](/reference/UiTPAS.v2.json/paths/~1ticket-sales/post) endpoint.